compphil/truth/index.md

 In order to apply, please email [paulbricman@protonmail.com](mailto:paulbricman@protonmail.com) with the subject _The Chronicler Apprenticeship Application_, and include the following information: (1) an overview of your career trajectory (i.e. background and future plans), (2) an overview of experience you deem relevant (e.g. past papers, projects, essays, etc.), and (3) an overview of how you think the mentorship program might benefit you.
 Expect a brief interview before a decision on availability.

-There are no constraints related to professional experience, country of residence, writing proficiency, or web design skills.
+There are no constraints related to professional experience or country of residence.
 The program is not paid (on either side), though fruitful mentorship would naturally lead to advice on obtaining funding for related work.
 Aspiring philosophers, mathematicians, engineers, artists, and combinations thereof are all welcome.

-<div class='epigraph'><blockquote><p>And in believing came a sudden calm.
-I tucked the coin into my skirt and crossed to the writing desk beneath the window.
-I found a scrap of half-used paper and smoothed it against the desktop.
-I paused for a moment, gathering every speck of my dizzy, drunken belief, then took up the pen and wrote:</p><p>The Door opens. </p>
+<div class='epigraph'><blockquote><p>Perhaps I keep writing because I was raised in a world where words have power, where curves and spirals of ink adorn sails and skin, where a sufficiently talented word-worker might reach out and remake her world.
+Perhaps I cannot believe words are entirely powerless, even here.</p>
 <div>Alix E. Harrow,<cite> The Ten Thousand Doors of January</cite></div></blockquote></div>